edjafarov/PromisePipe/README.md

 ```

-PromisePipe is built with small API and ability to extend API with custom functions.
-So you can build your specific API that describes your business logic better.
+PromisePipe is built with small API and ability to extend API with custom methods.
+You can build your specific API that describes your business logic better.

 ```javascript
 var saveEventItem = PromisePipe()